 CleanSlate was founded in 2009 in response to the country’s growing opioid epidemic.
 Over the past decade, the company has provided drug rehab and alcohol treatment to more than 50,000 patients in 11 states.
 The company operates nine centers in Wisconsin.

 The CleanSlate treatment model is a holistic approach designed to be inclusive and considerate of the unique needs of each patient as they work toward long-term recovery.
 Its physician-led offices provide evidenced-based care and treatment utilizing integrated medical and behavioral health services and individualized treatment plans.

 “Many of our patients come to us because they feel comfortable in our treatment environment.
 There is no judgement here, only compassion and support,” said Thompson.
 “Too often, individuals suffering from addiction are treated like their condition is their fault.
 At CleanSlate, we understand addiction is a disease.
 Our patients deserve to be supported and respected so we can ultimately overcome the disease together.”

-To make an appointment at CleanSlate’s Janesville center, please call 608-305-0201, or walk into our center at 101 E. Milwaukee Street, Suite 315.
-To find out more details about this center, click here.
+To make an appointment at CleanSlate’s Janesville addiction treatment center, please call 608-305-0201, or walk into our center at 101 E. Milwaukee Street, Suite 315.

 For media inquiries, please contact Carol Lynn at firstname.lastname@example.org.